atodorov/atodorov.github.com/content/_posts/2013-05-31-call-of-the-open-source-guru.markdown

 --------------------

 That's the number one question students will ask.
 The answer is simple

-{% blockquote %}
-It gives you experience and you become a hacker!
+> It gives you experience and you become a hacker!
-{% endblockquote %}

 There is absolutely no way one could graduate in their early 20s, not work during study and have 3-5 years of experience as required by many job offers.